Troy Sanders: Singing style

-Sanders performs clean and harsh vocals in Mastodon, where he shares lead vocal duties with Brent Hinds and Brann Dailor.
-His harsher vocal style is similar to Dave Edwardson of Neurosis and Buzz Osborne of the Melvins, utilizing low growls but not low enough to be death grunts.
-His harsh vocalism was largely applied in Mastodon's earlier Lifesblood and Remission.
-In Mastodon's more recent albums, Leviathan through Emperor of Sand, Sanders utilizes a different range of clean vocals along with his harsher style.
+Sanders performs clean and harsh vocals in Mastodon, where he shares lead vocal duties with Brann Dailor and previously, the late guitarist Brent Hinds.
+His harsher vocal style is similar to Scott Kelly of Neurosis and Buzz Osborne of the Melvins, utilizing low growls but not low enough to be death grunts.
+His harsh vocals were largely present in Mastodon's earlier Lifesblood and Remission.
+On Mastodon's more recent albums, specifically Leviathan through Emperor of Sand, Sanders has utilized a mix of clean vocals along with his harsher style.

 Influences

 Sanders has cited Cliff Burton from Metallica, Gene Simmons from Kiss, and Phil Lynott from Thin Lizzy as some of the major influences on his bass playing.
 He has also stated in interviews that his favorite albums are Men at Work's Business as Usual, Neurosis' Times of Grace, and George Jones' Anniversary – 10 Years of Hits.
 Adding to that list, in a 2005 interview, he also mentioned Through Silver in Blood by Neurosis, Sailing the Seas of Cheese by Primus, Melvins' Stoner Witch, Metallica's Ride the Lightning, and White Pony by Deftones as some of his favorites.